CodeByHarri/blog/_posts/2021-07-16-Crypto-Portfolio-Thought-Piece.md

 The **HIGH-RISK-HIGH-REWARD** (HRHR) portfolio contains 6 cryptocurrencies I've personally researched and look to have promising value additions in the space (NOT FINANCIAL ADVICE).
 The index equally splits the capital between the 6 cryptocurrencies and redistribute every 6 months on the 1st of January and 1st of July.
 The **GIANT-CAP** portfolio contains 20% Bitcoin, 40% Ethereum and 40% Cardano as a benchmark to compare the returns of the HRHR portfolio.
 The same redistribution logic applies to this portfolio on the same dates.

 ## Risk
 My hypothesis is over a span of 5-10 years the HRHR, portfolio will show signficantly better risk adjusted returns than the GIANT-CAP portfolio.
+This blog post will be updated at least once a month to show the progress.

 ## **HIGH-RISK-HIGH-REWARD**